GCRF Global Multimorbidity – Seed-funding 2019

 How to apply

-Applicants must submit a mandatory expression of interest prior to 10 September 2019 by completing the online form.
+Applicants are encouraged to submit an expression of interest prior to 10 September 2019 by completing the online form.
+However, if an expression of interest is not submitted, your application will still be accepted.
 The deadline for full seed-funding applications is 9 October 2019.

 Guidance for applicants documents for the global multimorbility call will be available via the Related Content links once the call is open on UKRI’s Joint Electronic Submission system (Je-S).
 In addition, applicants should consult the MRC Guidance for Applicants and the Je-S handbook for general information on how to complete the application.